imrodrigoalves/imrodrigoalves/README.md

 ## Hi there 👋

-🔭 I’m currently going on a learning hunt about Microservices, NodeJS and Software Architecture

 🌍 I'm mostly a reader online working to be more active @ [laracasts.com/@imrodrigoalves](https://laracasts.com/@imrodrigoalves)

 💬 Ping me about REST Apis, laravel, vue, databases, development